araobp/odl-app/README.md

 ##Homework

-This is the end of DIY on MD-SAL, and it is time to summarize what you have done: [HOMEWORK](./doc/HOMEWORK.md)
+This is the end of DIY on MD-SAL, and it is time to review what you have done: [HOMEWORK](./doc/HOMEWORK.md)